 Another tip that Hayes told us was that there are times when you may want to adjust the weight of your pack to be heavier on the top or bottom.
-At first this sounded strange because I thought you would always want it to be balanced.
-But she explained that when you are hiking up hill, you may want to pull your “load lifters” to balance the weight more heavily forward at the top of your body, because it takes the weight off your hips to help you hike up, and keeps the weight from pulling you backwards down the hill.
+At first, this sounded strange because I thought you would always want it to be balanced.
+But she explained that when you are hiking uphill, you may want to pull your “load lifters” to balance the weight more heavily forward at the top of your body because it takes the weight off your hips to help you hike up, and keeps the weight from pulling you back down the hill.

 The opposite is true when you are hiking downhill.
 You should lighten the weight at the top of your shoulders and balance it lower on your hips, which will keep you from falling forward due to the weight.
 The way that you pack your backpack makes a difference in how these adjustments work too.

 After she explained this, it made total sense!